-Returning to the office can be stressful for some, but with thorough planning and clear communication and dialogue, HR can help employees navigate safely through the transition from working from home to physical attendance.
+Returning to the office can be stressful for some.
+Still, with thorough planning, clear communication, and dialogue, HR can help employees navigate safely through the transition from working from home to physical attendance.

 Guide to HR: What is the role of HR?

-HR is the link between the management and the employees.
+HR is the link between management and the employees.
 Especially when the objective is to get everyone back in a suitable manner.
-Therefore, there is a big communication task in communicating clearly - both to management and employees, what is to happen and what expectations there are.
+Therefore, there is a massive communications task in instructing both management and employees what will happen to manage expectations.

 A proactive approach is vital, where you articulate expectations from both sides.
 It is an illusion to think that things can be the same as before.

-It is both about the physical work environment, but equally about the mental aspect.
-Long periods of working from home may have been a strain on some, while others have thrived on it, and have seen what opportunities it offers them.
-The challenge is to be able to support everyone in the transition and the way you choose to organise yourself in the future.
+It concerns both the physical work environment, but equally the mental aspects.
+Long periods of working from home may have been a strain on some, while others have thrived on it and have seen what it offers them.
+The challenge is to support everyone in the transition and how they choose to organise themselves in the future.

 Help employees return to a good working environment

-Physically, a decision must be made on how you best arrange yourself.
+Physically, you must decide how to set yourself up best.
 It should not be up to the individual employee to make sure there is enough distance.
 Help employees back by making the overall decisions in advance.
-If the office is to be decorated differently than before, it is important to ensure that good ergonomics are also taken into account in the new space - both at home and in the office.
+Suppose the office is to be decorated differently than before.
+It is essential to ensure that ergonomics are considered in the new space - both at home and in the office.
 It is more relevant than ever after a long time of working from home with varying - often not good - ergonomics.

 Get good habits from the start when you return to the office

-In order to return well to the office, it is important that you make a plan together with your manager.
-It makes it easier not to fall back into old, bad habits, while at the same time getting your work expectations aligned.
+To return successfully to the office, you must make a plan with your manager.
+It makes it easier not to fall back into bad habits while getting your work expectations aligned.

-Many of us tend to work way too much when we return to the office, in an attempt to reach all the piles lying on the table.
-Instead of making that mistake, talk to your manager and possibly your colleagues about how to prioritise it so you avoid drowning in work.
+Many of us tend to work way too much when we return to the office.
+Instead of making that mistake, talk to your manager and possibly your colleagues about how to prioritise it, so you avoid drowning in work.

-Once you have a prioritisation of the piles ready, it is easier to set a framework for your work day so you do not start out working too much and exhausting yourself.
-That way, you can also enjoy it when you have free time and not have a bad conscience over what you did not achieve.
+Once you prioritise the workload, it is easier to set a framework for your workday and avoid exhausting yourself.
+That way, you can enjoy it when you have free time and not feel bad about what you did not get done.

-The good habits can also be found in what we have learned from being sent home to work.
-Perhaps online meetings have worked better in some respects because they could then be kept shorter.
-Perhaps there are some meetings that have proved superfluous.
+We probably also picked up a few good habits while working from home.
+Perhaps online meetings have worked better in some aspects, as they could be kept shorter.
+Perhaps some meetings have proved excessive.
 And maybe you have learned some brand new things about how to work best yourself.